ShaanAu/personal-website/content/home/experience.md

   date_start = "2020-01-27"
   date_end = ""
   description = """
-  I am the founder of GenZoomer.ai, our goal as a company was to create a platform for the younger generation to share their blogs and articles, as we found that many news platforms were primarily dominated by the older generation
+  I am the founder of GenZoomer.ai, our goal as a company was to create a platform for the younger generation to express their thoughts, with a core focus on technloogy and career advice.

   Responsibilities included:
-  * Managing the development of the website www.genzoomer.ai
+  * Managing the development of the website www.genzoomer.ai.
-  * Managing a team of 10+ writers, checking what articles were suitable for the website and
+  * Managing a team of writers and verifying that the content produced was suitaible for the website.

-  * Analysing
-  * Modelling
-  * Deploying
+  * Constantly updating the website with the articles and the Youth Unlocked Podcast.
+  * Ensuring all parts of the website are jargon free and if not, adding to the jargon-learner page with an easy-to-understand definition.
   """

 [[experience]]